 F5.
 Minimum sentences under sections 268C, 282C, 312, 313, 314 and 315 of the Sentencing Code for persons aged 18 or over

 In circumstances where:

-- an appropriate custodial sentence of at least six months falls to be imposed on a person aged 18 or over who has been convicted under sections 1 or 1A of the Prevention of Crime Act 1953; or sections 139, 139AA or 139A of the Criminal Justice Act 1988 (certain possession of knives or offensive weapon offences) or
+- an appropriate custodial sentence of at least six months falls to be imposed (under section 312 or 315 of the Sentencing Code) on a person aged 18 or over who has been convicted under sections 1 or 1A of the Prevention of Crime Act 1953; or sections 139, 139AA or 139A of the Criminal Justice Act 1988 (certain possession of knives or offensive weapon offences) or

-the court may impose any sentence in accordance with this guideline which is not less than 80 per cent of the appropriate or prescribed custodial period.5
+the court may impose any sentence in accordance with this guideline which is not less than 80 per cent of the appropriate custodial period.5

 Murder is the most serious criminal offence and the sentence prescribed is different from all other sentences.
 By law, the sentence for murder is imprisonment (detention) for life and an offender will remain subject to the sentence for the rest of his life.